This post contains affiliate links. Read the full disclosure here

 You may need a special license or special certification before you can begin operating as a consultant.

 This won’t need a lot of money to start.
-You’ll probably just need a computer, internet connection, or telephone to get started.
+At the very least, you’ll only need to invest in a computer, an internet connection, or a telephone to get started.

 Consulting can be a very lucrative business and the overhead cost is minimal, too.
 You can get paid hundreds of dollars per hour and can work from home.